 If you’re looking for different versions of The Worms Crawled In check out the links at the top of the page above.
 Once you’re at those links, look for the Comments.
 That’s where people submit other versions.

 NEXT: I’ll post an old nursery rhyme called There Was a Lady All Skin and Bone that was printed in 1810.
 It also contains the line “The worms crawl’d out, the worms crawl’d in.”

-This artilce was posted on Thursday, October 26th, 2006 at 12:14 pm and is filed under Alonzo the Brave and Fair Imogine, American Kids Songs, British Children's Songs, British Folk Songs, Children's Songs, Countries & Cultures, Folk Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, The Hearse Song, The Worms Crawl In, The Worms Crawl Out, USA, United Kingdom.
+This article was posted on Thursday, October 26th, 2006 at 12:14 pm and is filed under Alonzo the Brave and Fair Imogine, American Kids Songs, British Children's Songs, British Folk Songs, Children's Songs, Countries & Cultures, Folk Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, The Hearse Song, The Worms Crawl In, The Worms Crawl Out, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.